 - 03/28/2015: ASN Young Minority Investigator Oral Competition

 - 03/31/2015: ASN MDAC Travel Awardees Poster Session and Networking Breakfast

-The SIG awards provide students the opportunity to receive $150 based on their abstracts and presentations at the ASN Scientific Sessions and Annual Meeting at Experimental Biology each year.
+Thanks to the support of the Dairy Research Institute, the SIG provides students the opportunity to receive $150 based on their abstracts and presentations at the ASN Scientific Sessions and Annual Meeting at Experimental Biology each year.
 Applicants will be narrowed to a number of finalists based on submitted abstracts assessed on scientific merit and specifically, the following: research design, experimental methodology, conclusions, and significance of findings to scientific knowledge.
-Authors of the abstracts selected for final judging will be advised by mid-March that their presentations will be judged during their EB scheduled presentation time.
+Authors of the abstracts selected for final judging will be advised by early March that their presentations will be judged during their EB scheduled presentation time.
 All applicants must be a student member of ASN as well as a first author on the submitted abstract.

 IMPORTANT RULE FOR THE ASN RESEARCH ABSTRACT COMPETITIONS : Students may apply to either the ASN/NSC GSRA Award or the ASN/Clinical Emerging Leaders Award, not both.
 This rule does not apply to competitions run by the Global Nutrition Council or ASN Research Interest Sections.